sdneon/jslint-cli/README.md

 ## Updating JSLint

-JSLint can be updated with the latest version by simply replacing with the latest jslint.js file from (its repository)[http://github.com/douglascrockford/JSLint/].
+~~JSLint can be updated with the latest version by simply replacing with the latest jslint.js file from (its repository)[http://github.com/douglascrockford/JSLint/].~~

+Don't update jslint.js anymore as the last available pre-2015 version is 2014-07-08.
+For the new **JSLint 2015+** (that supports ES6), use [jslint-cli2](https://github.com/sdneon/jslint-cli2) instead.